TrueWarg/vorbild/README.md

 ### Placeholder

-More general form for value placeholders looks like this
+More general form for value placeholders looks like this:

 `<openTag><valuePrefix><value><modifierSeparator><modifier1>...<modifierSeparator><modifierN><closeTag>`